 1. Propiconazole 14.3

-Quite possibly the most economical and effective systemic fungicides out there, Propiconazole can prevent and control some turf diseases for up to three weeks.
+Quite possibly the most economical and effective systemic fungicide out there, Propiconazole can prevent and control turf diseases for up to three weeks.

 Purchasing a gallon of Propiconazole 14.3 and applying minimum rates for brown patch costs $0.90 per 1,000, while 2 oz. per 1,000 sq. ft. is just $1.81 per 1,000 sq. ft. application.
 The 128 oz. jug will cover over an acre of turf at the 2oz. per 1,000 sq. ft. application rates.